 “One important thing must be said,” Porter concluded.
 “This movement does not represent a retreat into an ivory tower, a turning of one’s back on modern life and all that it has to offer.
 Rather, it represents a living of modern life in the fullest and richest possible way, by experiencing the great heritage of our past as something fresh and alive within us, so that it tunes and tempers our perceptions of the way we look at, listen to, and think about the present.”

-Mr. Gelles was formerly Executive Director of Philharmonia Baroque Orchestra and is currently Director of Development for the Santa Barbara Museum of Art.
+Mr. Gelles was formerly Executive Director of Philharmonia Baroque Orchestra.